 Five Mistakes to Avoid When Creating Your College List

 One of the first and most important steps that you’ll take when beginning the college application process is creating a college list.
 All the hard work, test prep, and essay writing in the world won’t do you any good if you’re applying to colleges that aren’t right for you.
-And what’s right for you will be wrong for others, so creating your college list is a personal process that you’ll need to undertake on your own.
+And what’s right for you will be wrong for others, so creating a college list is a personal process that you’ll need to undertake on your own.

 So, what exactly is a college list?